-God's Faithfulness to NWC President Greg Christy reflects on 10 years
+God's Faithfulness to Northwestern A 10-year reflection from President Greg Christy

-Many things have changed in higher education since I began as Northwestern College’s president in January 2008.
-However, when it comes to our foundational values as an institution, we are more resolute and committed to our mission than ever.
+Many things have changed in higher education since I began as president in January 2008.
+However, we are more resolute and committed to our institution's mission and foundational values than ever.

 What remains unchanged since 2008?